Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 In this scene, we open the `Player` and `PowerUp` prefabs, and add a component, searching for "RG State".
 Once that component is added to the prefab, change the `Object Type` to `PowerUp` for the PowerUp, and change it to `Player` for the player.
-Make sure to save these prefabs!
+Make sure to save the changes you make to these existing prefabs by clicking **Save**!

 ![Screenshot of the prefab with a RG State script.](first_bot_tutorial_images/tutorial_6_prefab.png)